What parents need to know

 Parents Need to Know

-Parents need to know that much swearing (from all ages) and sex talk represents the generally anti-establishment viewpoint of the hero here: an angry, possibly mentally ill teen.
+Parents need to know that Donnie Darko is a dark thriller with a cultlike following.
+The movie has frequent swearing from teens, adults, and even a young child, and includes "f--k," "s--t," "bitch," and more.
+There is also frequent sex talk that is supposed to represent the generally anti-establishment viewpoint of the hero here: an angry, possibly mentally ill teen.
 Classroom vandalism (apparently committed by the hero under some sort of spell) and profane disrespect of teachers and authority-figure adults is part of the plot, and not exactly frowned upon.
-There is teen sex (non-explicit), references to pornography, and violent death at the end.
+There is teen sex (non-explicit), references to pornography, and violence, although there is very little blood.
+There is also a violent death at the end.

 What's the story?